1979–80 NHL season: Regular season

-With 21 teams in the league, the regular-season schedule was set without regard to divisional affiliation.
-Each team played each of the other 20 teams four times in the year, twice at home and twice on the road.
-As well, a new playoff structure was introduced with the four division winners plus the next 12 teams with the best records qualifying.
-Division winners were not granted any byes and the divisions were ignored for determining playoff match-up seeding.
-Thus the division grouping ensured that if the five worst teams were to be in the same five-team division, the winner of this division would have qualified for the playoffs despite having the fifth worst season record.
-Except for that unlikely possibility, the divisional affiliations were irrelevant and had no effect on playoff qualification or seeding.
-A few months into the season, the Detroit Red Wings started playing at Joe Louis Arena after having spent all but their first season at the Detroit Olympia.

 For the four previous seasons, the Boston Bruins had owned first place in the Adams Division.
-This season saw the Buffalo Sabres dethrone the Bruins in the Adams.
+This season saw the Buffalo Sabres dethrone them.
 The New York Islanders finished first overall in the NHL the previous season with 116 points, but lost in the playoffs semifinals to the upstart New York Rangers.
 This season saw them fall considerably in the standings as they finished fifth overall with 91 points, a full 25 points below last year's finish.
 On the other hand, the Philadelphia Flyers improved by 21 points from the previous season.
 Their 35-game undefeated streak (25–0–10) propelled them to the best record in the NHL with 116 points.

 All four expansion teams finished poorly with records below .500.
 The Hartford Whalers fared the best with 73 points and the Winnipeg Jets tied the Colorado Rockies for last overall with 51 points.
 Hartford (14th overall) and Edmonton (16th overall) qualified for the playoffs, but both teams were swept 3 games to 0 in their respective first-round playoff series.